Alex1100/heatchek_inc/README.md

 - [ ] Need to be able to complete / mark jobs as completed, ignored, or cancelled
 - [ ] Push notifications for when a job is assigned to an employee
 - [ ] Component to view job details aka (location of house, square footage, expected earnings, etc...)
+- [ ] make an api call to the matterport_task_bot_server from the employee_app once a job has been marked complete to start the ETU process on the event

 # Employee Application Nice to Have
 - [ ] Notify when an employee has arrived at the job site, to have the system send an automated phone call or text message to the broker/owner